data-miner00/book/contents/web-dev/create-wasm-app-with-rust.md

 ---
 title: Creating a Wasm app with Rust
-subtitle: Step by step guide on bootstraping a Wasm template with Rust
+subtitle: Step by step guide on bootstrapping a Wasm template with Rust
 topic: Web Development
 displayTopic: Web Development
 author: